 In general, about 1 in 300 children in the United States has cerebral palsy.
 Cerebral Palsy is the most common motor disability in childhood.

 Cerebral Palsy is caused by abnormal development of the brain or damage to the developing brain.
-People used to think that CP was mainly caused by lack of oxygen during the birth process, but now we know this is only a small percent of all cases and there are several other possible causes of the abnormal development or damage.
+People used to think that CP was mainly caused by lack of oxygen during the birth process, but now we know this is only a small percent of all CP cases.
+The cause of most CP cases is unknown.

 The brain damage can happen: